thedevdojo/wave-website/content/docs/guides/creating-themes.md

 }
 ```

-In this *.json* file you will specify the `name` of the theme and the `version`.
+In this *theme.json* file, specify the `name` of the theme and the `version`.

-That's it!
-You should now see this theme inside of the admin; however, you will see a broken image because you haven't added an image yet.
+That’s it!
+You should now see this theme in the admin panel; however, you will see a broken image because you haven’t added a screenshot yet.
 That is why the recommended minimum for any theme is:

 1. theme.json - (containing information about the theme)
 2. theme.jpg - (containing a screenshot/cover of the theme)

-That's really all that's needed to create a theme; however, you will get an error when you try and visit the homepage and other areas of the application because you haven't created those views yet.
+While this is enough to create a theme, visiting the homepage or other sections will trigger errors because the necessary views haven’t been created yet.

 ### Add a homepage view

-Because each theme utilizes **Folio/Volt pages**, we can simply create a new **pages** folder with an **index.blade.php** file.
-(Example: `resources/themes/example/pages/index.blade.php).
+Since each theme uses **Folio/Volt pages**, you can create a **pages** folder and add an **index.blade.php** file. (ex: `resources/themes/example/pages/index.blade.php).

 ```html
 <!DOCTYPE html>